adjsz/linuxfetch/README.md

 ## Supported distros

-As of now, linuxfetch only supports these distros:
+As of now, linuxfetch only supports these distros in terms of logos:

 - Linux Mint
 - Debian